 This part of the paper has sketched the modeling issues that are related to multi-agent simulations.
 It is clear that multi-agent simulations of traveler behavior consist of many modules that need to cooperate.
-This text has emphasized the differences between the physical layer (the mobility simulation) and the mental layer (the strategy generation), as well as the importance of adaptation, learning, and feedback.
-Finally, it was discussed how agent-based approaches relate to the established 4-step process, implying that the transition from 4-step to agent-based can be done via continuous evolution rather than via an abrupt revolution.
+This text has emphasized the differences between the physical layer (the MobSim) and the decision layer (the strategy generation), as well as the importance of adaptation, learning, and feedback.
+Finally, it was discussed how agent-based approaches relate to the established 4-step process, implying that the transition from 4-step to agent-based can be done via incremental changes or via a drastic revolution.

 Comparing agent-based to existing models, a striking difference is that in agent-based models much emphasis is put on the modularity of the overall model and on its ability to capture actual human behavior.
 Another important aspect is the heterogeneity of the methods that have to co-exist.
-We mentioned them: the mobility layer borrows much from Physics while the strategic layer borrows from a vast spectrum of disciplines: Complex Systems, Machine Learning, Economics, Psychology, Operation Research, etc. This raises several obvious questions about the computational implementation.
+We mentioned them: the MobSim layer borrows much from physics while the strategic layer borrows from a vast spectrum of disciplines: complex systems, machine learning, economics, psychology, operations research, etc. This raises several obvious questions about the computational implementation.
 These will be addressed in Sec.
 3.